The American Heart Association's Advanced Cardiovascular Life Support

 -- Complete all items on the pre-course checklist that came with your

 Students should pick up their training manuals at least 72 hours in advance of class.

-Members will be charged for book if you fail to return it following class.
+Team members will be charged for the book if they fail to return it following

 Community Members: Pick up is at the CPR Training Center, 2432 Carter Ave., Ashland.

 Course fees are due at the time manuals are picked up.
 Fees are non-refundable.